 Annual Scholarship Reception

 The Mass Communication and Journalism Department hosts an annual scholarship reception to honor the winners of MCJ scholarships.
-The event is held in mid-October on campus.
+The event is held in the Fall semester on campus.

 For more information about the scholarship reception, contact Prof. Betsy Hays, APR, MCJ Scholarship Committee Chair, at email@example.com.